Aiven-Open/klaw-docs/docs/HowTo/settings.md

   registry server when a request is made.
 You can enable this by updating the property `klaw.getschemas.enable`.
 By default, it is false.
-- **Cluster API connectivity**
+- **Klaw Cluster API connectivity**
-  When installing Klaw, it is important to establish the connectivity between Core API and Cluster API.
+  When installing Klaw, it is important to establish the connectivity between Core API and Kluster Cluster API.
 You can test this connectivity by updating the property `klaw.clusterapi.url`.
 - **Stop Core API**